Rajpratik71/opscode-summit-2013-wiki/What's-Up-with-Berks-3?.md

 And of course, will focus on overall bug fixes and improve error messages (stack traces/thread overflow from celluloid is unacceptable).
 Don't expose to users.
 For example, now you get a stack trace that the actor crashed when the chef server is unavailable.

 Don't have release date yet.
 You can use it now.
 Jamie uses in it production everyday.
-Can use "gem berkshelf install --pre", but suggest using master branch
+Can use `gem berkshelf install --pre`, but suggest using master branch

 Will post instructions on how to use Berkshelf 3